Here you can learn how to port your mortgage when you sell your old home and buy a new one. Find out:

 To see if porting your mortgage is a good idea, consider all your circumstances:

-Are there better deals available to you?
-How long would they take to compensate for your early redemption fees (and any arrangement fee)?
+- Other mortgage deals: are there better deals available to you?
+How long would it take to compensate for your early redemption fees (and any arrangement fee)?